Artūras Jomantas

-Artūras Jomantas (born May 4, 1985) is a Lithuanian professional basketball player who plays for Dzūkija Alytus of the Lithuanian Basketball League.
+Artūras Jomantas (born May 4, 1985) is a Lithuanian former professional basketball player.

 Professional career

-Born in Skuodas, Lithuania, he made his debut with Mažeikiai (Lithuania) during the 2002-03 championship.
+Born in Mažeikiai, Lithuania, he made his debut with Mažeikiai Nafta during the 2001-02 season.
 He played high-school basketball at Laurinburg Normal HS.
-He signed for the 2003–04 season by Mažeikiai.
-He signed for the 2004-05 season by Šiauliai and played there until the end of the 2005–06 season.
-He signed for the 2006-07 season by Lietuvos Rytas.
+In 2004, he signed with Šiauliai and played there until the end of the 2005–06 season.
+He joined Lietuvos rytas in 2006 and stayed there for 7 seasons.
 Despite being a solid player at first, his career in Lietuvos rytas quickly went downward, and he was eventually released in May 2013.
-In August 2013 it was announced that Jomantas signed with BC Pieno žvaigždės.
+In August 2013, it was announced that Jomantas signed with Pieno žvaigždės.
+He later played a season for Dzūkija and Šiauliai, and came back to Lietuvos rytas in 2016.
+In 2018, he returned to Dzūkija and played 4 seasons there until signing with his hometown team, Mažeikiai, in the summer of 2022, where he played until 2023.